Spark-Innovations/SC4/README.md

 Elliptic curve keys do not require prime numbers.
 They can use essentially any random number as a key, so all that is required to generate a key is a trustworthy source of entropy.
 This elimintes an entire attack surface.

-*** IMPORTANT NOTE ***

-This is a BETA release of SC4.
-We are in the process of going through an independent security audit, but this has not yet been completed.
-Until it has, SC4 should not be used for mission-critical applications.

 ### LICENSE